 Provision for/Benefit from Income Taxes.
-We recorded a provision for income taxes of \$20.2 million for fiscal 2004.
-The provision for fiscal 2004 includes a \$14.6 million valuation allowance against U.S. domiciled net deferred tax assets and a \$5.6 million provision primarily related to foreign taxes.
+We recorded a provision for income taxes of \$19.9 million for fiscal 2004.
+The provision for fiscal 2004 includes a \$14.6 million valuation allowance against U.S. domiciled net deferred tax assets and a \$6.8 million provision primarily related to foreign taxes.
+Additionally, as part of a change in the Japan-US tax treaty, the Japanese withholding tax law was repealed effective July 1, 2004 and provided approximately \$1.5 million of income tax relief to the Company as of the enactment date of the tax law change which occurred in the quarter ended March 31, 2004.
 We provided a full valuation allowance against the net operating losses generated during fiscal 2003 and 2004.

 Under SFAS No. 109, a deferred tax asset related to the future benefit of a tax loss carryforward should be recorded unless we make a determination that it is "more likely than not" that such deferred tax asset would not be realized.
 Accordingly, a valuation allowance would be provided against the deferred tax asset to the extent that we cannot demonstrate that it is "more likely than not" that the deferred tax asset will be realized.
 In determining the amount of valuation allowance required, we consider numerous factors, including historical profitability, estimated future taxable income, the volatility of the historical earnings, and the volatility of earnings of the industry in which we operate.
 We periodically review our deferred tax asset to determine if such asset is realizable.
 In fiscal 2004, we concluded, in accordance with SFAS No. 109, that we should record a valuation allowance on a significant portion of our deferred tax asset under the "more likely than not" test and therefore increased the amount of the valuation allowance.
-See Note 10 of Notes to Consolidated Financial Statements.
+See Note 9 to Consolidated Financial Statements.